wenewzhang/mixin_network-nodejs-bot2/README.md

-# Node.js Mixin Messenger application development tutorial
+# Node.js Bitcoin tutorial based on Mixin SDK
 ![cover](https://github.com/wenewzhang/mixin_network-nodejs-bot2/blob/master/Bitcoin_node.jpg)
 A Mixin messenger bot will be created in this tutorial.
 The bot is powered by Node.js and echo message and Bitcoin from user.